RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

  - "stopOnEntry": used to control whether the program will be stopped at the first runnable line when start debugging.
 Currently only true is supported.
  - "preLanuchTask": this is used to run pre-required task before debugging.
 In our extension, we use this setting to compile the BASIC program in setting "program" first.
  - "depenedncies": put other BASIC program files here if they need to be compiled before debugging.
+ - "arguments": put additional debugging arguments here.
+Please refer to your UniVerse / UniData user documentation for more details.
+By default, this setting doesn’t appear in the configuration file, but can be added manually if needed.

 From the **Run and Debug** view, set the launch option to **Launch Program**.
 Then press the F5 button to start debugging.